Additional Costs 💸

 Yacht Insurance and Security Deposit ⛵

-Please note, security deposits in the BVI can only be paid in US$ cash.
+Please note, security deposits in the BVI can be paid in cash (USD) or by card (USD or EUR).

 A fully comprehensive hull and yacht insurance is issued by the charter company and is covered by a yacht security deposit paid by you to the charterer.
 Log-in to your booking to see your yacht security deposit amount.
 Insurance papers should be stored with the yacht documents and should be with the client at all times when on the yacht.
 The yacht security deposit is used to pay for damage and losses not arising from normal wear and tear and not covered by the hull insurance.
-Cash is the only way to pay the yacht security deposit.
 When the yacht is returned it will be checked and, if everything is in order, the yacht security deposit will be refunded.

 In the case of an accident the client/skipper must call the yachting company and nearest harbour master’s office (the yachting company provides the phone numbers) to make a report.
 If it is the fault of a third party then insurance will cover damages.